frankd123/Derek_Portfolio/README.md

 ### Project Objectives
 - **Track all unique transactions and recurring payments**
-- Track transaction categories to find most costly categories.
+- Track transaction categories to find most costly categories
-- Automate data cleaning in SQL database with stored procedures.
+- Automate data cleaning in SQL database with stored procedures

 ### Project Outcome
 - **Saved over $500 in the last year by identifying 5 unused monthly and yearly subscriptions.**